fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 The complete data structure for the column 2D chart with the text annotation is given below:

 <code snippet>

+The column 2D chart rendered using text annotations looks like as shown below:

+{% embed_all chart-configurations-annotations-example-4.js %}

+Click here to edit the above chart.

 ### How to create image annotations